-Because of Scott's intense interest in Olympic shooting and US connections, in 1997 he was asked by the Steyr-Mannlicher to act as an US agent for their competition line of air guns and firearms.
-Although originally conceived as a part time job in addition to his engraving workload, Steyr sales evolved very quickly into a full time effort, and the business that has now grown to the point of having 3 full time employees.
+Because of Scott's intense interest in Olympic shooting and US connections, in 1997 he was asked by the Steyr-Mannlichercompany to act as an US agent for their competition line of air guns.
+Although originally conceived as a part time job in addition to his engraving workload, Steyr sales evolved very quickly into a full time effort, and the business that has now grown to the point of having several full time employees.
 Scott is active in trying to promote safe usage of air guns and his writings and commentary in this area have quoted or recognized by such organizations as NRA, USA, and CMP.
 He is a member of the American Society of Testing and Standards, working in the F15.06 committee, Safety Standards for Non-Powder Gun Products.
 He is an avid sponsor the Olympic Sports and the athletes who make it great.
 Recognizing that the gunsmith's job at major world events is somewhat akin to the buzzard’s patience in waiting for something to expire, he began taking photographs and writing stories about the shooting athletes for publication back in the US.
 Scott also enjoys organizing tours of European gun factories along with the other cultural interests of the area for shooters of all ages.
+Scott also has an inventive side and in 2012 was awarded a patent for his airgun upper design that was put into production by the Crosman Corparation of New York.
 He enjoys helping you achieve your goals whether it is a Gold Medal in the Olympics or just having a fun night of shooting in your basement.

 |US Team at the 1995 Pan American Games, Buenos Aires.|

 |Scott's toolbox at the 1996 Olympics.
 Scott and Norbert Ussfeller in the background.|